stuartwillis/poolparty/README.md

 > conda config --add channels conda-forge

-> conda config --add channels biobuilds

 > conda config --add channels bioconda

 > conda config --add channels r

-FYI, 'biobuilds' is only necessary for Mac users running PoolParty in terminal (to install a Mac-compatible samblaster).
+FYI, the 'biobuilds' channel is necessary for Mac users running PoolParty in terminal to install a Mac-compatible samblaster.
+If that's not you, skip it.

+> conda config --add channels biobuilds

+Take a look at your channels

 > cat .condarc